george-dev104/george-dev104/README.md

 <div>
   <br/>
   - 🔭 Full-stack developer with 6+ years of experience designing and building scalable, high-performance web and mobile applications <br/>
-  - 👍 Proficient in Front-End Development with JavaScript, TypeScript, HTML, CSS <br/>
+  - 👍 Proficient in Front-End Development with JavaScript, TypeScript<br/>
-  - ✨ Excellent in Back-End Development with JavaScript, TypeScript, PHP, C# and Python <br/>
+  - ✨ Excellent in Back-End Development with JavaScript, TypeScript, PHP, C# and Python >
+  - 🌱 Engaging user-friendly, responsive User Interface with CSS, Bootstrap and Tailwind CSS <br/
   -
 </div>

+# 💻 My favorite tools and technologies
 <!--
 **george-dev104/george-dev104** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.